Conditions › Jaw & Face › TMJ Dysfunction

 TMJ dysfunction (also called TMD or temporomandibular disorder) refers to a group of conditions affecting the temporomandibular joint — the hinge that connects your jaw to your skull.
 This joint is one of the most complex in the body, combining hinge and sliding movements to allow you to open, close, and move your jaw side to side.

-Common contributing factors include stress and tension, teeth clenching or grinding, poor posture, jaw trauma, and arthritis.
-Often, multiple factors combine to create the problem.
+TMJ dysfunction affects an estimated 10 million Americans and is more common in women than men.
+Common contributing factors include stress and tension, teeth clenching or grinding (bruxism), poor posture, jaw trauma, and arthritis.
+Often, multiple factors combine to create the problem, which is why a comprehensive approach to treatment is essential.

 How We Treat TMJ Dysfunction

-- Intraoral manual therapy — Gentle hands-on treatment of the muscles inside and around the jaw to restore normal tissue mobility
+- Intraoral manual therapy — Gentle hands-on treatment of the muscles inside and around the jaw to restore normal tissue mobility and reduce pain

-- TMJ joint mobilization — Skilled techniques to improve joint mechanics and reduce restrictions
+- TMJ joint mobilization — Skilled techniques to improve joint mechanics and reduce restrictions in jaw movement

-- Jaw muscle retraining — Exercises to coordinate jaw opening and closing patterns and reduce muscle imbalances
+- Jaw muscle retraining — Exercises to coordinate jaw opening and closing patterns and reduce muscle imbalances that contribute to clicking and pain

-- Stress management strategies — Techniques to reduce clenching and tension habits
+- Stress management strategies — Techniques to reduce clenching and tension habits that aggravate TMJ dysfunction

 What to Expect